kuberig-io/kuberig/docs/environment-support.md

 In case you need it or feel nostalgic there is a `generateYaml` task for every environment.

-The file are generated inside the build/generated-yaml directory.
+The files are generated inside the build/generated-yaml directory.
 For each environment you will find a subdirectory there containing the generated yaml files.

 ## Encryption tasks